sylwiavargas/SEC-Snacks/sec-messages/general-resources.md

 Here are Stack Overflow guidelines on asking a good question, which became the industry standard https://stackoverflow.com/help/how-to-ask

+### MOD1 reminder
+Ask us questions ONLY after you have googled, and asked your colleagues, all-about-code or stack overflow; before coming here, send us a message describing what the problem is, and what you’ve googled so far;

 ### Example of questions
 @channel general announcement:
 When you guys slack DM us, please just write the whole message/problem at one take instead of